jpetazzo/intro-to-docker/slides/Building_Images_Interactively/Objectives.md

 <!SLIDE>
 # Lesson ~~~SECTION:MAJOR~~~: Building Images Interactively

+## Objectives

-In this lesson, we will create our first container image.
+In this lesson, we will:

+* Create our first container image.
-We will install software manually in a container, and turn it into a new image.
+* Install software manually in a container, and turn it into a new image.

-We will introduce commands `docker commit`, `docker tag`, and `docker diff`.
+* Introduce commands `docker commit`, `docker tag`, and `docker diff`.